MINNESOTA, USA — Summer has finally reached Minnesota, along with increased chances for high temperatures and excessive heat.

 If the cramps aren't gone within about an hour, call your doctor.
 The CDC says you should get immediate medical help if you're on a low-sodium diet or have heart problems.

-Heat exhaustion: According to the Mayo Clinic, this syndrome is less severe than heatstroke - but left untreated, it can become heatstroke.
-Here's the symptoms the Mayo Clinic says you should watch out for:
+According to the Mayo Clinic, this syndrome is less severe than heatstroke - but left untreated, it can become heatstroke.
+Here are the symptoms the Mayo Clinic says you should watch out for:

 - Cool, moist skin with goose bumps while you're in the heat